-On the City's website a webpage was created for the Housing Element Update to provide information to the public.
+The city created a Housing Element Update webpage where the public can find information.
 The Housing Element Update webpage is available at www.CoronaCA.gov/GPUpdate.
-The website was used to provide the following types of information to the public.
+Additionally, the city has used the following mechanisms to advertise public meetings on the Housing Element Update and other information as it becomes available.

 - ➤ Housing Survey.
 An online housing survey was made available to the public for a period of 35 days starting on January 25, 2021.
-The City received 260 responses on the survey.
-The results of the housing survey are included in Appendix A of the Housing Element Update 2021 -2029 Draft. - > Stakeholder Workshops.
-A flyer was circulated on the city's Facebook page and on the

-Housing Element Update webpage advertising the stakeholder workshop meetings on February 16 & 18, 2021.
-An email with the flyer was circulated to 74 special interest groups on the city's contact list.
-This information is provided in Appendix A of the Housing Element Update Draft.

-- ➤ Community Meeting.
-A flyer was circulated on the city's Facebook page and on the Housing Element Update webpage advertising the community meeting on May 27, 2021.
+The city received 260 responses on the survey.
+The results of the housing survey are included in Appendix A of the Housing Element Update 2021 -2029 Draft. - ➤ Stakeholder Workshops.
+The city circulated a flyer on the city's Facebook page and on the Housing Element Update webpage advertising the stakeholder workshop meetings on February 16 & 18, 2021.
+Staff also circulated an email with the flyer to 74 special interest groups on the city's contact list.
+This information is provided in Appendix A of the Housing Element Update Draft. - ➤ Community Meeting.
+The city circulated a flyer on the city's Facebook page and on the Housing Element Update webpage advertising the community meeting on May 27, 2021.
 Additionally, staff mailed 100 letters to the property owners that have property identified on the housing sites inventory and circulated an email with the flyer to 74 special interest groups on the city's contact list.
-This information is provided in Appendix A of the Housing Element Update Draft. - ▶ Map Social Interactive Mapping Tool.
-An interactive mapping tool on the proposed housing sites inventory was placed on the Housing Element Update webpage and advertised on the city's Facebook page.
-The purpose of the mapping tool was to engage feedback on the housing sites being identified in the Housing Element Update. - ➤ City Facebook and Housing Element Update Webpage.
+This information is provided in Appendix A of the Housing Element Update Draft. - ➤ Map Social Interactive Mapping Tool.
+The city advertised on its Facebook page the availability of an interactive mapping tool on the proposed housing sites inventory.
+The purpose of the mapping tool is to engage feedback on the housing sites being identified in the Housing Element Update. - ➤ City Facebook and Housing Element Update Webpage.
 Announcements on the Housing Element Update are posted on the City's Facebook in addition to the website.
 Materials related to the Housing Element are also posted on the website.